dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 layout: post
 categories: three.js
 id: 880
-updated: 2023-01-24 12:30:58
+updated: 2023-06-27 14:28:30
-version: 1.31
+version: 1.32
 ---

 I have been taking another look at everything there is to work with in the object3d class in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene), and have found that I should write a lot more about this class.
 For example one such property of the object3d class is the [parent property of an object3d instance](https://threejs.org/docs/index.html#api/en/core/Object3D) which is something that can come in handy now and then just like that of the children property of an object.
-That is where the children property is a collection of other objects that are descendants of an object, the parent property is, well the parent of the current object of course if there is one.
+That is where the children property is a collection of other objects that are children of an object, the parent property is, well the parent of the current object of course if there is one.

 Say I am looping over all the objects of a scene object using something like that of the [object3d transverse method](/2021/06/03/threejs-object3d-traverse/), and for each mesh object I want to take a look at what the parent object of the mesh object is.
 Say that in the scene there may be some mesh objects that are part of a group and the [user data object](/2021/02/16/threejs-userdata) of the group may have some data that I will want to use when applying some changes to the mesh object.
 In these kinds of situations I can use the parent property of the object3d class as a way to just simply check what the parent object of a current child object is to do this sort of thing.